zwxxb/blog/content/ctf-web/1337up ctf - Web.md

     sanitizeUsername,
 };
 ```
-so for now we need an alternative , we noticed that the username is does exist in the jwt token so if we control the jwt token payload we could achieve the template injection
+We found another way to attack: the username is stored in the JWT token.
+If we can change the JWT token data, we can try our template injection attack there instead.

 ```javascript
 function getCurrentUser(req, res, next) {